-A kid at the crag wanted to try and flash a steep, cruxy 12b, which would have been his hardest flash by far.
+A kid at the crag wanted to try to flash a steep, cruxy 12b, which would have been his hardest flash by far.
 The hardest moves are right off the ground and ease up considerably after the 2nd bolt, leading to a mostly juggy pumpfest to the chains.
 Standard protocol is to stick clip the 2nd bolt, where blowing the tough clip would certainly be disastrous.
 I gave the kid, who boulders stronger than I do, beta.
 Good beta.
 He climbed through the crux, and the very moment the 2nd bolt was at his waist, he said "Take!".

 Huh?
-He then proceeded to go bolt to bolt to the top, looking shaky the whole way.
+He then proceeded to go bolt-to-bolt to the top, looking shaky the whole way.
 After a rest, he tied in under a nearby 13a.
-"Aren't you going to try the 12b again", I asked?
+"Aren't you going to try the 12b again?"
+I asked.

 "No, I'd just send it, so I'm going to move on."

 A fairly new female climber at the crag wanted to try a pumpy 12b, which is at least a full number above her hardest redpoint.
 While the route has no real crux, and there is a great rest in the middle, it's a much harder proposition to link it all together than it might seem at first.
 She went bolt-to-bolt until she reached a slightly more difficult move just below the rest, which she immediately deemed too reachy, (though the previous season I watched a 9 year old warm up on it).
 After a few abortive attempts, she retreated to the ground.
 Later I overheard her tell another girl that "That 12b isn't that hard, it's just reachy," and that "if it weren't for that move," she could have done it.